Does Holding A Grudge Hurt You?

 According to studies, suppressing your emotions can also harm your physical and mental health.
 Although you might express your emotions through holding a grudge, holding on to negative emotions over time may be a form of suppression, as it can keep you from positive feelings.

-In addition, many people who feel a grudge might wish they could change the past.
+In addition, many people who hold a grudge might wish they could change the past.
 However, changing the past is impossible, and focusing on the present or future may be healthier.
 While accepting and validating your experience can be beneficial, focusing on how you can heal and grow from the experience might produce greater positive results.
 It can be a conscious choice to hold onto your hurt and anger, or to let it go and move forward.

 Does holding a grudge impact your health?